Litauen/docs.bannerlordmodding.lt/modding/crashes.md

     REASON: spclans.xslt and custom_spclans.xml were in a separate folder for spclans, but missing empty spclans.xml file

+??? failure "HeroCreator - CreateNewHero - FindRandomInternal - CreateNewHero - CreateSpecialHero"
+    REASON: error in XSLT by assigning a culture to a hero

 ??? failure "SiegeTowerSpawner - AssignParameters - SpawnerEntityMissionHelper - OnPreInit"
     On starting the scene. <br>
     REASON: name property for siege_tower entity: